runiorr/lojinha/README.md

-# lojinha
+# shop-market
-Uma loja feita em python.
-Com 6 funções diversas.
+A shop made on python.
+Not much to say.